noisyloop/noisyloop/README.md

 ## Noisyloop

 Engineer, full-stack developer, creator.
-20+ years writing code across the full stack, from product interfaces down to the systems layer where most people AI Usage
+20+ years writing code across the full stack, from product interfaces down to the systems layer where most people stop looking.

 AI is part of my development workflow for research, learning, documentation, and code generation where appropriate.
 All architectural decisions, validation, testing, and final implementations are my responsibility.
 I treat AI as an assistant, not an authority.